Application of a dispersive wave hydro-sediment-morphodynamic model in the Ria Formosa lagoon: Conclusion

+In this paper, we have presented the application of our dispersive hydro-sediment-morphodynamic model from \cite{kazhyken_etal_2021_1} to the western portion of the Ria Formosa Lagoon.
+To this end, we have developed a new unstructured finite element mesh covering the region with spatially varying descriptions of bathymetry and Manning's $n$ coefficients.
+The resulting numerical model is forced with tidal data at the offshore boundary of the domain corresponding to eight principal tidal constituents.
+The shallow water hydrodynamic portion of the model is validated by comparison of the tidal spectrum to the TPXO tidal model and the results presented in \cite{carrasco_etal_2018}.
+Whereas the full Green-Naghdi dispersive model is compared to published gauge data in \cite{gorbena_etal_2017,dias_etal_2009}.

-A comparison has been made between the net erosion and deposition results obtained with the dispersive wave and shallow water hydro-sediment-morphodynamic models.
-As the dispersive term influences the flow parameters, it also has an effect on the resultant sediment transport and bed morphodynamic processes.
-These influences have manifested themselves in the variations between the results obtained with these two models, in particular, the net erosion and deposition results outside the Faro-Olh\~ao inlet have substantial dissimilarities.
-It is evident, that in situations where the dispersive term has a significant effect on the flow parameters, e.g. when wave dispersion effects are prevalent in hydrodynamics, the dispersive wave model has the capacity to resolve the effects of the dispersive term on the hydrodynamics, as well as on the sediment transport and bed morphodynamic processes.
-To the best of our knowledge, this is the first attempt that has been made to use a dispersive wave hydrodynamic model, the Green-Naghdi equations, to model not only the hydrodynamic processes, but also the sediment transport and bed morphodynamic processes in a coastal area with a complex irregular geometry.
+We subsequently use the validated models to simulate the sediment erosion and deposition in the western part of the Ria Formosa Lagoon.
+The simulations are performed for both the shallow water and the dispersive wave hydro-sediment-morphodynamic models.
+Comparison reveals that there are pronounced effects on the sediment transport of incorporating dispersive effects.
+To the best of our knowledge, this is the first attempt that has been made to use a hybridized discontinuous Galerkin dispersive wave hydrodynamic model, the Green-Naghdi equations, to model not only the hydrodynamic processes, but also the sediment transport and bed morphodynamic processes in a coastal area with a complex irregular geometry.

+Future potential directions of work include validation of the developed models through field measurements of sediment and extension of the models to other geographic regions.
+While the current considered flows are not greatly impacted by meteorological forcing, future work will include wind surface loads in the hydrodynamics, as well as coupling to spectral wave models such as Simulating Waves Nearshore (SWAN) \cite{ris1999third} to take into accounts from short-long wave interactions.
+While we have demonstrated the model capabilities over a 2 days simulation time, a longer term study covering an extended period should be performed and optimally validated against other model and/or collected data.